rgehrsitz/rex/README.md

 A condition group is an object containing:

-- conditions: an array of condition objects
+- conditions: an array of condition objects.
-- operator: a string indicating the logical operator (ANY or ALL)
+- operator: a string indicating the logical operator (ANY or ALL).

 ### Condition Object

 A condition object has the following properties:

-- fact: a string identifying the fact to evaluate
+- fact: a string identifying the fact to evaluate.
+Based on the way Redis works, the recommendation is 'channel:key' for the naming of facts.
-- operator: a string indicating the comparison operator (EQ, NEQ, LT, LTE, GT, GTE, CONTAINS, NOT_CONTAINS)
+- operator: a string indicating the comparison operator (EQ, NEQ, LT, LTE, GT, GTE, CONTAINS, NOT_CONTAINS).
-- value: the value to compare against
+- value: the value to compare against.

 \*\*All condition objects not part of a grouping MUST be defined prior to any nested condition groups.
-\*\*The characters is a string must NOT include the colon ':' due to how Redis parses channels/keys
+\*\*The characters is a string must NOT include a colon ':' due to how Redis parses channels/keys

 ### Action Object

 An action object has the following properties:

-- type: a string indicating the action type ("updateStore" or "sendMessage") (sendMessage is not yet implemented)
+- type: a string indicating the action type ("updateStore" or "sendMessage") (sendMessage is not yet implemented).
-- fact: a string identifying the fact to update or send
+- fact: a string identifying the fact to update or send.
+Based on the way Redis works, the recommendation is 'channel:key' for the naming of facts.
-- value: the value to update or send
+- value: the value to update or send.
-- customProperty: an optional object containing custom properties for the action
+- customProperty: an optional object containing custom properties for the action.

 ### Execution Order